microsoft/FabricRTIWorkshop/ProctorGuide.md

 10. The Edit Data Sources side bar will appear.
 Confirm the "Data Source Name" and "Database" have "RTAdemo" selected.
 Then select Apply.
 ![Edit Data Sources Update](docs/assets/DashboardUpd3.png)

-12. This will quickly repaint the Dasboard and will visuals will appear.
+12. The dashboard will quickly repaint and the visuals will appear.
 ![Dashboard Update](docs/assets/RealTimeDashboard.png)